SimonKefas/multistep-form/README.md

 # **Multistep Form with Conditional Logic, Validation, and Custom Keyboard Navigation**

-This guide provides comprehensive instructions to implement a multistep form with conditional steps, validation, custom keyboard navigation, and progress indicators.
+This guide provides comprehensive instructions to implement a multistep form with conditional steps, validation, custom keyboard navigation, progress indicators, and removal of visual dividers.
 The script enhances user experience by guiding them through the form step-by-step, ensuring data integrity, and providing visual progress feedback.

 ---